How to Pen and Ink from Comickers

-I’ve been on a manga-kick for the past couple of months.
-It started with my love for One-Piece and Inuyasha animes.
-I bought a couple of volumes from each manga.
-Then I started to pick up to occasional copy of Shonen Jump (when it was still in print here in the United States).
-Before you know it I’m learning about manga techniques from Imagine FX and Comikers.
-I’m a little late to the game, but I also bought a copy of How to Pen and Ink from Amazon.comlast year.
-When I bought How to Pen and Ink, Amazon claims that it’s a Comickers book, when in actuality it’s published by Digital Manga Publishing.
-(DMP owns the license to publish How to Pen and Ink in the U.S.) How to Pen and Ink was originally published in Japan by Bijutsu Shuppan-sha, LTD, they publish Comickers Art Style (Which is current defunct).
+When I bought How to Pen and Ink, Amazon claimed that it’s a Comickers book, when in actuality it’s published by Digital Manga Publishing.
+(DMP owns the license to publish How to Pen and Ink in the U.S.) How to Pen and Ink was originally published in Japan by Bijutsu Shuppan-sha, LTD, they published Comickers Art Style (Which is current defunct).
 So it’s sort of a Comickers book.

 How to Pen and Ink, starts out by placing us behind the shoulder of mangakas Yashiro Nightow, Oh!Great, and Satoshi Shiki.
 Readers get to see step-by-step demonstrations of the techniques and works from start to finish by each of the mangaka.
 I was real ecstatic by that.
 It’s always good to see how the professionals work.
 We also get to see some of the tools they use and how the mangaka use them.
 Comickers also interviews each of the artists, where we learn a little about them personally, read about the manga techniques they use, and their experiences in the manga business.
 This section could had been a book of its own with another two mangakas.

-The next third is an extensive, ground-up manga boot-camp, loaded with tips and techniques.
+Manga Boot-Camp is an extensive, series of tutorials, loaded with tips and techniques.
 The boot-camp is broken down into sections.
-The first step of the Manga Boot-Camp has a sharp focus on beginners.
-The content is basically in the form of a manga about a frustrated little guy who desperately wants to break into the business.
-The reader follows our little-guy as he learns to create a name (a mange page) from conception, all the way to applying screen tones.
+Part one of the Manga Boot-Camp has a sharp focus on beginners.
+The content is in the form of a manga about a frustrated little guy who desperately wants to break into the business.
+Readers follow the little-guy as he learns to create a name (a mange page) from conception to applying screen tones.

 Step three is a beneficial four-week training program to get students up to snuff with pen and ink.
 I say the training program is beneficial because it starts readers off with very basic pen exercises using a G-pen (crow quill dip pen).
 Then the book works you into more advance techniques such as speed lines, line variations, and cross-hatching.